Drawer usage guidelines

 Section titled “Actions”Drawers can contain actions for the user to take.
 These actions are displayed at the bottom of the drawer.
 The example below shows a drawer with actions:

-import { Button, UNSTABLE_Drawer as Drawer, UNSTABLE_DrawerActions as DrawerActions, UNSTABLE_DrawerBody as DrawerBody, UNSTABLE_DrawerRoot as DrawerRoot, Stack, Text,} from '@cimpress-ui/react';
+import { Button, Drawer, DrawerActions, DrawerBody, DrawerRoot } from '@cimpress-ui/react';

 Content writing